 Near the park, two elves and Santa stood on the sidewalk nearby until they climbed into their red Jeep Cherokee.

-Dickens poses next to a groovy new bag I bought
+Dickens poses next to a groovy new bag I bought from a Spokane crafter.
+The bag tag is a cookie recipe from an old cookbook. |

 My folks and I were going to drive past the nativity scene, reindeer, train, and lonely menorah, but we decided to walk instead.
 In less than two weeks, I’m teaching a course on pilgrimage for my school’s Jan term.
 Walking is on my mind.